meribold/git-snap/readme.md

 branch.
 Only files that exist in the working tree and in the index or tip of the snapshots branch go into the snapshot commit.
 In particular:

-*   If the file doesn't exist in the working tree, it doesn't go into the snapshot commit.
 *   If the file exists in the working tree and is staged, it goes into the snapshot commit.
 *   If the file exists in the working tree and in the tip of the snapshots branch, it goes